diagonal-finance/examples/integrations/stripe/subscriptions/server/node/README.md

-## Diagonal with Stripe integration example
+## Diagonal with Stripe integration server example

 Example backend integration repo with Stripe using Typescript and a NodeJS Express server.